HarshGulhane/CodeReviewAI/README.md

    - Potential bugs
    - Best practice adherence
    - Suggestions for improvement
-5. The review is displayed in the UI, and optionally stored in a local SQLite database.
+5. The review is displayed in the UI, and opt   ionally stored in a local SQLite database.

 ---